 The gnostic has no use whatsoever for an ethic of genuine love and justice.
-For him, love can only be self-love.24 Natural law is not something to be cherished and respected.
-On the contrary, it is the bête noire of gnosticism, because natural law stands precisely for that condition of separation and alienation from the divine in which mankind is nothing but a seething mass of particular individuals.
+For him love can only be self-love.23 Natural law is not something to be cherished and respected.
+On the contrary, it is the bête noire of Gnosticism, because natural law stands precisely for that condition of separation and alienation from the divine in which mankind is nothing but a seething mass of particular individuals.
 Particular men and women are of no account except to the extent that they are swept along in the process of Man's increasing consciousness of his ultimate destiny.

-It is not surprising, therefore, that Marx, in his famous essay "On the Jewish Question,"25 heaped nothing but scorn on the notion of natural rights, i.e., the rights of natural particular individuals that we know through direct empirical and historical observation.
-To these natural rights, he opposed Rousseau's "rights of the citizen," which belong to a person only insofar as he is a citizen, i.e., a part of a larger whole, the state.
-According to Rousseau's social contract, every man unreservedly unites himself, his rights, and his possessions with every other, holding back nothing from the community that is to be their common ego (their moi commun).26 By
+It is not surprising therefore that Marx in a famous essay-'On the Jewish Question'24-heaped nothing but scorn on the notion of natural rights, i.e. the rights of the natural particular individuals that we know through direct empirical and historical observation.
+To these natural rights he opposed Rousseau's 'rights of the citizen', which belong to a person only in so far as he is a citizen, i.e. a part of a larger whole, the state.
+According to Rousseau's social contract, every man unreservedly unites himself together with all his rights and possessions with every other, holding back nothing from the community that is to be their common ego (their moi commun).25 By doing so, every man abjures his natural humanity and commits himself to be a citizen, a communal being-a Gemeinwesen, to use Marx' term.
+The true citizen is the state, partaking in the exercise of its sovereign legislative power, governing not just himself but all other citizens as welland doing so without threatening their liberty.
+Indeed, in making laws the true citizen only gives expression to the general will, which is by definition the same for all citizens.
+Obviously, then, as Rousseau never tired of insisting, citizenship is the legal form of the final solution of the problem of interpersonal relations in politics.
+Indeed, for the citizen as such there are no such relations, because the whole of politics is to be internalised within the single person of the state, which is the common ego of all the citizens.
+Of course, as long as citizenship remains no more than a game people play, a mere legal form,26 the real problem of politics subsists.
+To solve it, it is necessary to 'change human nature' so that citizenship becomes the real nature of man.